Children in Need 2006: Official single

 Emma Bunton recorded the official single for 2006's appeal.
 The Baby Spice recorded a cover of Petula Clark's 60s classic Downtown especially for the charity.
 The single peaked at Number 3 on the UK Singles Chart.

+Regional Outside Broadcasts

+Each region hosted an events in various locations around the UK.
+The main programme would return to these events at various points throughout the night and give people a more local idea of where the money was going.